 - For the calculation of overheads, the GTC Observatory strongly recommends the use of the following Phase 2 simulator.
 Further information on the calculation of overheads is provided in the GTC call for proposals.

-- Visitor programs are very welcome, but will only be admitted whenever they fall in bands A and B. C-band proposals requesting visitor mode will be included in the observing queue, but are not admitted as “visitor”.
-The applicants must clearly indicate they are applying for visitor mode.
-A backup program (in visitor mode) has to be defined in the case the observing conditions for the main program are not met.
+- Visitor programs are very welcome, but will only be admitted whenever they fall in bands A and B. In addition, a backup program (in visitor mode) has to be defined in the case the observing conditions for the main program are not met.
+C-band proposals requesting visitor mode will be included in the observing queue, but are not admitted as “visitor”.
+The applicants must clearly indicate if they are applying for visitor mode or “remote visitor mode” (see below).

 - Target-of-opportunity (ToO) proposals are accepted (read carefully the ToO policy at GTC and as well as the GTC ToO page for further details).
 ToO proposals will be recommended with their corresponding priority whenever they fall in bands A and B of the ranked proposal list.
 ToO proposals in band C will not be approved.
 ToO proposals do not have carry-over status.